ihorsniezhko/alpine-eagles/readme.md

 1. In the GitHub repository, navigate to the **Settings** tab.
 2. From the **Pages** side menu, **Branch** section drop-down menu, select the **Main** and press **Save**.
-3. The live link can be found here: `https://ihorsniezhko.github.io/alpine-eagles/`
+3. The live link can be found [here](https://ihorsniezhko.github.io/alpine-eagles/)

 ## Credits